Canton Theatre

-The Canton Theatre is an old theatre located in the downtown area of Canton, Georgia and has been in existence since early 1911.
+The Canton Theatre is a historic theatre located in the downtown area of Canton, Georgia, and has been in existence since early 1911.
 During that time the theatre has experienced many changes with redevelopments, expansions and even restoration after it had fallen into disrepair.
 The theatre provides patrons with theatrical and musical productions since its change into a non-profit theatre in 2003.

 Original theatre

 The theatre was originally used to show slides and silent movies when it first opened in 1911.
 In the early 1920s new owners changed the name to Bonita and began movie showings on Fridays and Saturdays.
 During this period the Bonita grew in popularity which led to renovation and expansion.
 The theatre eventually changed its name again to Haven put on top shows including their first talking motion picture 'Singing Fool' starring Al Jolson.
 In the late 1930s the theatre changed ownership again and had its name changed to Canton Theatre It underwent a major redevelopment in which new safety technologies of the day were included and modelled to reproduce the Art Deco design popular at the time.
 The Canton Theatre reopened in September 1940.